SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 4. Repeat this for all wanted modules

-## PRO / CONS of different approaches
+## PROS and CONS of the different approaches

 ### Multiple apps